skyfe79/Awesome/README.md

 ## Rust

+- [DeepSeek-TUI](https://github.com/Hmbown/DeepSeek-TUI) - Coding agent for DeepSeek models that runs in your terminal
+- [x-algorithm](https://github.com/xai-org/x-algorithm) - Algorithm powering the For You feed on X
+- [openhuman](https://github.com/tinyhumansai/openhuman) - Your Personal AI super intelligence.
+Private, Simple and extremely powerful.
 - [warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.
 - [ggsql](https://github.com/posit-dev/ggsql) - A SQL extension for declarative data visualisation based on the Grammar of Graphics.
 - [claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
 The fastest repo in history to surpass 100K stars ⭐.
 Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.